dicka88/dicka88/README.md

 Here are some ideas to get you started:

-- 🌱 I like to design & slice it into code
+- 🌱 I like to design and slice into code
 - 👯 I’m looking to collaborate on Open Source Project
 - 🤔 I’m looking for help with Google
 - 💬 Ask me about my life